Manage your research, design and development

 - improvements to business processes that will benefit customers

 Your research will reveal ideas and markets for potential new products or services.
 The development process tests these ideas, demonstrates whether they are achievable and helps turn your ideas into reality.
+Find out more about the new product development process.

 Design and development

 The design and development process should examine all the potential risks and hurdles you will need to overcome to get the product to market.
-For example, it should look at whether the product meets a market need and whether it will sell at the price needed to make profit.
+For example, it should look at whether the product meets a market need and whether it will sell at the price needed to make a profit.
 It involves defining the specification and the design of your product or service through drawings, models or prototypes.